 Profile: AT&T Inc (T)

-Packet services consist of data networks using packet switching and transmission technologies, including traditional circuit-based, and IP connectivity services.
-Enterprise networking services provide support from network design, implementation and installation to ongoing network operations and management for networks of varying scales, including LANs, wide area networks, and virtual private networks.
-These services include applications, such as e-mail, order entry systems, employee directories, human resource transactions and other database applications.
-AT&T also offers wireless fidelity (Wi-Fi) services.
+Packet services consist of data networks using packet switching and transmission technologies, including circuit-based and IP connectivity services.
+Packet services enable customers to transmit volumes of data economically and are used for local area network (LAN) interconnection and inter-office communications.
+Enterprise networking services provide support from network design, implementation and installation to ongoing network operations and management for networks of varying scales, including LANs and virtual private networks.
+These services include applications such as e-mail, order entry systems, employee directories, human resource transactions and other database applications.
+It also offers Wi-Fi service.

 Its voice services include traditional local and long-distance service provided to business and governmental customers, or through wholesale arrangements with other service providers.
 Its circuit-based, data products include switched and dedicated transport services that allow customers to transmit data at speeds, as well as access the Internet using a digital subscriber line (DSL) connection.
 The Company provides intrastate, interstate and international wholesale networking capacity to other service providers.
 It offers a combination of high-volume transmission capacity and conventional dedicated line services on a regional, national and international basis to the wholesale customers, which are wireless carriers, interexchange carriers, Internet Service Providers (ISPs), and facility-based and switchless resellers.
 It sells a variety of handsets, wirelessly enabled computers, including tablets and notebooks and personal computer wireless data cards manufactured by suppliers for use with its voice and data services.
 These are sold through its own company-owned stores, agents and third-party retail stores.
 It also sells accessories, such as carrying cases, hands-free devices and other items.